 The main ingredients for this curry are mung dal, snake gourd, jaggery, green chili, cumin seeds, and grated coconut.
-It is a sweetish and less spicy than most curries and has a nice flavor because of the mung dal and snake gourd.
+It is somewhat sweet and less spicy than most curries and has a nice flavor because of the mung dal and snake gourd.

 - 1 1/2 cups snake gourd, cut in small pieces

 - 1/2 cup dehusked split mung bean or mung dal (also known as Moong dal)

 - 1/2 cup coconut, grated

 - 1/2 teaspoon cumin seeds

 - 1 teaspoon ghee or oil, for tempering

 - 8 curry leaves, for tempering